pldmgg/Sudo/README.md

 # Sudo
 Sudo for PowerShell!
 From a non-privileged PowerShell Session, run one-off commands, scriptblocks, or enter an interactive PSSession with 'Run As Administrator' privileges!
 If you have credentials for a different user account, you can switch to that user as well.

-IMPORTANT: Functions in this Module will NOT run in a PowerShell Session that was already launched using 'Run As Administrator' (with the exception of the `Restore-OriginalSystemConfig` function)
+IMPORTANT NOTE: Functions in this Module will NOT run in a PowerShell Session that was already launched using 'Run As Administrator' (with the exception of the `Restore-OriginalSystemConfig` function)

 ## Getting Started